Jaycode88/ecofriendlynetwork/TESTING.md

 ### JavaScript

 I have used the recommended [JShint Validator](https://jshint.com) to validate my JS files.
 I used version 11 which does not throw errors due to use of ES6 syntax, Aswell as informing JSHint that I was intenionally using jQuery.
-To do so I have added the following line to the top of my script.js file:
+To do so I have added the following line to the top of my scripts:
 ```
 /* jshint esversion: 11, jquery: true */
 ```